ButcherDing/ines-chuaqui/README.md

 ## Status

 App is fully functional but in preview, pending additional copy and image assets from the artist.
+You can visit and test the site at: [ines-chuaqui-preview.netlify.app](https://ines-chuaqui-preview.netlify.app/)
 Functional Testing is in progress, though testing was never within the project's budget, so it is happening at a slower pace (pro-bono).
-You can visit the site at: [ines-chuaqui-preview.netlify.app](https://ines-chuaqui-preview.netlify.app/)

 ## Additional Info